-External decorations Visually inspected.
-Some painted masonry.
 Conservatories / porches None.
 Communal areas None.
 Garages and permanent outbuildings Visually inspected.
-There is a detached double sized garage of blockwork construction with an electric front vehicular roof.
-The roof is pitched and tiled.
+There is a detached single garage of brick construction with a corrugated asbestos cement sheet roof.
 Outside areas and boundaries Visually inspected.
-The property has private gardens to front, side and rear finished in various surfaces with mixed style boundaries including masonry wall and timber fence.
+The property has private gardens to front, side and rear finished in various surfaces with mainly brick boundary walls.
 Ceilings Visually inspected from floor level.
-Mainly plasterboard lined.
+Ceilings are plaster lined.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Mixed solid hard plaster and plasterboard linings.
+Internal walls are mostly solid hard plastered.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
-Suspended timber flooring throughout.
+No Carpets or floor coverings were lifted.
+Suspended timber flooring to most areas.
+Caspenaca limber neering to most areas.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Skirtings and facings are of timber.
-Internal doors are timber/hollow panel units and partly glazed.
-There is a timber staircase to the upper floor.
-Kitchen fittings comprise wall and floor mounted units incorporating granite worktops.
+Skirtings and facings are timber.
+Internal doors are timber and hollow panel units, partly glazed.
+Kitchen fittings comprise wall and floor mounted units.

-Chimney breasts and fireplaces Visually inspected.
+I Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a solid fuel stove burner within the sitting room fireplace.
+There is a fireplace opening in the sitting room although the flue appears to be redundant.
 Internal decorations Visually inspected.
-Painted plaster and joinery.
+Wallpaper and paint with some veneered style wall panelling in places and ceiling tiles of a unknown material.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and consumer unit located in the kitchen.
+Electricity is from the mains grid with the meter and fuse box located in the entrance vestibule.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located within an external inspection box.
+Gas is from the mains supply with the meter located in an external inspection box.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the public main and where seen plumber fittings were of copper and PVC pipework.
-The sanitary arrangements comprise white fittings in each of the bath and shower rooms.
+Cold water is from the public main and, where seen, plumber fittings were of copper and PVC pipework.
+The sanitary arrangements comprise a three piece white suite in the shower room.